How Southwest Airlines Could Have Avoided An $82M Disaster

 In 2013, a tornado went directly over Fenton causing considerable damage to Rug Doctor infrastructure there.
 With 30 servers running in their server environment and handling over 3 million transactions a year it is easy to understand the commercial devastation that could have been caused when the May 18–21, 2013 tornado outbreak resulted in the destruction of the warehouse and lossof their computer room.
 Luckily Rug Doctor has been a Global Data Vault since 2010.
 Watch this one minute video to hear Bill Ellis, Manager of IT Infrastructure for Rug Doctor, explain what happened that day and just why he calls Global Data Vault the ‘real disaster recovery solution’.

-16 Million users are unable to get to their bank accounts online.
-Chase is telling us they are doing scheduled maintenance – that’s clearly not true.
-Speculation is that scheduled maintenance went horribly wrong leading to database corruption and tape restores were required.
+16 Million users are unable to get to their bank accounts online after a Chase Outage.
+Chase is telling us they are doing scheduled maintenance.
+And, there is speculation is that scheduled maintenance went badly.
+This may have lead to database corruption and the necessity of tape restores.
 See Jacob Jegher’s insightful blog post.

 If you rely on tape, you risk lengthy outages.
 Having a true disaster recovery solution in place which provides a fast failover capability is the best approach to protect your business.
 Global Data Vault offers Cloud Disaster Recovery as an economical option for businesses to achieve the reliability their customers demand.

 The New England Journal of Medicine has provided a map which shows confirmed cases of Swine Flu, as well as confirmed deaths from the virus from both formal and informal sources.